 Supplies: This section of a pattern always needs attention!
 A TE will make sure the pattern has all supplies listed in the materials list that are used within the pattern.
 They will also make sure the supplies are listed properly and accurately.

 Copy Edits: TE will analyze grammar, parts of speech, spelling, and syntax (arrangement of words and phrases).
-They make sure that the crochet pattern is free of any errors and ensures all instructions make sense, so the consumer won’t have any issues when making the crochet design.
+They make sure that the crochet pattern is free of any errors and ensure all instructions make sense, so the consumer won’t have any issues when making the crochet design.

 Math: Yes, crochet designs are all about the math!
-TE will check and double check that all instructions and stitch counts are correct.
+TE will check and double-check that all instructions and stitch counts are correct.
 They check for all the math in measurements and stitch counts for each round or row.
 They also check for accuracy in all math.

 Schematics, Graphs, and Charts: If a designer uses schematics (illustration/diagram of design), graphs (a visual illustration of a picture or design used within the pattern), and charts (a visual representation of a stitch pattern) within their pattern it’s important to make sure they are accurate.
 A TE will check all the schematics, graphs, and charts against the pattern to make certain everything matches and is completely precise.